-- Hide logged out or Unstaffed agents Supervisors can now hide logged-out agents and Unstaffed agents in the Agent State tab, via new options in the Configuration window. - Manually set agents to Ready or Not Ready Supervisors can now manually set agents to Ready or Not Ready state.
-There is also a new Reason Code available for this action: 97 - Supervisor Override. - Auto-sorting no longer disabled When the Agent State tab lists more than 200 agents, the Auto-sort feature will not longer be disabled.
-You may experience slight performance issues. - New columns The application now includes two new columns: Workgroup Name and Time in Not Ready Reason

-MaxAgent and MaxCommunicator

-- In these client applications, there is a new call handling option.
+- · Callback from Queue - Reserved callbacks In addition to having a separate workgroup handle return calls (referred to as Redirected Callback), you can now configure workgroups that handle their own return calls (Reserved Callback). - Streamlined setup The Callback from Queue configuration GUI has been streamlined.
+These changes make the feature easier to configure. - MaxSupervisor - Hide logged out or Unstaffed agents Supervisors can now hide logged-out agents and Unstaffed agents in the Agent State tab, via new options in the Configuration window. - Manually set agents to Ready or Not Ready Supervisors can now manually set agents to Ready or Not Ready state.
+There is also a new Reason Code available for this action: 97 - Supervisor Override. - Auto-sorting no longer disabled When the Agent State tab lists more than 200 agents, the Autosort feature will not longer be disabled.
+You may experience slight performance issues. - New columns The application now includes two new columns: Workgroup Name and Time in Not Ready Reason - MaxAgent and MaxCommunicator - In these client applications, there is a new call handling option.
 Under Configuration > Extension > Call handling, if users enable the Automatically Answer after... option, an additional checkbox Workgroup calls only lets users indicate whether personal calls will be automatically answered in addition to workgroup calls.
-If this checkbox is cleared, personal calls will automatically be answered following the same timing rule as workgroup calls. - Agents can now change their Not Ready Reason code as needed, by right-clicking the Not Ready icon and choosing a different reason code.
-If the agent changes the Not Ready Reason code, it resets the Time in Not Ready Reason duration that is displayed in MaxSupervisor. - VMWare MaxCS now supports VMWare release 6.7. - AltiReport AltiReport now bundles OpenJDK JRE instead of Oracle JRE 8 and supports Tomcat 8.5.43
+If this checkbox is cleared, personal calls will automatically be answered following the same timing rule as workgroup calls.